 What are some tools or resources students and parents can use to research merit aid?

-Wendy Nelson offers a searchable list of Full Ride/Full Tuition scholarships that’s a great resource.
+If you’re trying to figure out which colleges can offer your student the most merit scholarships or wondering which colleges you’ll be able to afford, our college data spreadsheet is exactly this kind of a resource.
 You can also use collegedata.com to search for colleges based on percentage of students with merit aid.
 It’s a great place to start.
 Also, check a school’s Common Data Set for details on how much merit aid is awarded and to how many students.

 If you could leave us with one last piece of advice when it comes to paying for college, what would it be?